discretegames/runmany/README.md

 ## Customizing Languages

-Most settings are simple flags or values that can be set in the base settings JSON object (see [List of Settings](https://github.com/discretegames/runmany#list-of-settings)) but four special keys in the JSON are used to customize the languages RunMany can run or add more languages.
+Most settings are simple flags or values that can be set in the base settings JSON object to apply them globally (see [List of Settings](https://github.com/discretegames/runmany#list-of-settings)) but four special keys in the JSON are used to customize the languages RunMany can run or add more languages.
 These are `"languages"`, `"languages_windows"`, `"languages_linux"` and `"languages_mac"`